oracle-samples/idm-samples/idcs-sample-custom-login-nodejs/README.md

 ![](images/17.png)

-- Verify that on successful login, you are redirected to the IDCS MyApps page.
+- Verify that on successful login, you are redirected to the Oracle Identity Cloud Service MyApps page.

 ![](images/18.png)

 #### Logout:

-- Logout from IDCS
+- Logout from Oracle Identity Cloud Service

 ![](images/19.png)